Identity & Culture·11 min read

 If you moved abroad to follow a partner's career, you are in the statistical majority.
 According to InterNations' 2015 survey, 84% of trailing spouses are women, and 72% of non-working spouses said they left a career when moving abroad.

-The term for what often follows is "trailing spouse syndrome," a pattern of isolation, depression, and identity loss common enough to have its own name.
+The term for what often follows is "trailing spouse syndrome," a pattern of isolation, depression, and identity loss that is common enough to have its own name.
 A 2016 report cited by Al Jazeera found that depression was the biggest affliction among expat women aged 30-49.

 Research on trailing spouses identifies loss of identity as the most significant struggle: "Loss of identity is the biggest difficulty for expat spouses, which can set in when a person leaves their home and leaves career, family, social and religious groups, community activities and hobbies."